openai/openai-node/README.md

 ## Usage

-The library needs to be configured with your Azure OpenAI's key, endpoint and deploymentId. you can obtain these credentials from [Azure Portal](https://portal.azure.com).
+The library must be configured with your Azure OpenAI's `key`, `endpoint`, and `deploymentId`.
+You can obtain these credentials from [Azure Portal](https://portal.azure.com).

 ```ts
 import { Configuration, OpenAIApi } from '@unique/openai';